 Finding fun things to do in NYC is a top request from the millions of tourists that visit this city every year and also from the many residents.
-NYC offers countless attractions – museums, events, and many other options are available in this city.
-Let’s see them together with our list of the best things to do to explore this wonderful place.
+New York City offers countless attractions – museums, events, and many other options are available in this city.
+Let’s see them together with our list of the best places to visit and the top things to do to explore this wonderful place.

 1 – Attend a show at Madison Square Garden